zakilur/helm-charts/docs/spire/Minikube SPIRE.md

         trust_domain: quickstart.greymatter.io
     ```

-    All other configuration requirements are noted in the `<chart>/values.yaml` files with `# SPIRE:`.
-Make sure to make the changes as noted in these comments before installing each chart.
+    All other configuration requirements are noted in the `<chart>/values.yaml` files with `# SPIRE:`. **Make sure to make the changes as noted in these comments before installing each chart**.

 4. Once all chart values files are properly configured for spire, install the charts as usual (the below uses kubernetes and edge voyager ingress):